Mostafa-Ehab/FileBasedBlogSystem/README.md

   Create, read, update, and delete any Markdown-based blog posts.
 - **User Management**
   Create, read and update users with role-based access control.
+- **Tag and Category Management**
+  Create, read, update, and delete tags and categories.

 ### Editor Role